VivekanandaReddy3/portfolio/README.md

 # My Professional Portfolio

 ✨ **About This Project**
 This repository currently serves as the foundation for my upcoming professional portfolio website.
-I'm actively building it using Next.js to showcase my skills, projects, and journey in web development.
+I'm actively building it using Next.js to showcase my skills, projects, and journey.

 ---